google/styleguide/pyguide.md

 ### 3.5 Blank Lines

 Two blank lines between top-level definitions, be they function or class definitions.
-One blank line between method definitions and between the `class` line and the first method.
+One blank line between method definitions and between the docstring of a `class` and the first method.
 No blank line following a `def` line.
 Use single blank lines as you judge appropriate within functions or methods.

 Blank lines need not be anchored to the definition.
 For example, related comments immediately preceding function, class, and method definitions can make